Advice for Patients, Caregivers and Care Partners

 Additional Community Resources

-Enjoy a free guide to resources for families in Nevada living with dementia: “Navigating the Dementia Journey” is produced by our collaborator Dementia Friendly Nevada.
+Enjoy a free guide to resources for families in Nevada living with dementia: “Navigating the Dementia Journey.”
+This guide was produced by Dementia Friendly Clark County, a community education and advocacy group.

-For additional information and support related to diseases treated at Cleveland Clinic Lou Ruvo Center for Brain Health, we encourage you to contact the respective disease associations, many of whom facilitate local and online support groups.
+For additional information and support related to diseases treated at Cleveland Clinic Lou Ruvo Center for Brain Health, contact the respective disease associations, many of whom facilitate local and online support groups.

 Alzheimer’s Association